Get to know Brandon!

 Sen. Brandon Beach, a conservative Republican, was first elected to the Georgia State Senate in 2013.
 He represents District 21 which includes portions of Cherokee and Fulton counties.

-In the Senate, Beach serves as the Chairman of the Economic Development and Tourism Committee and as the Secretary of the Transportation Committee.
-He is also a member of the Regulated Industries and Utilities, Science and Technology and MARTOC committees.
+In the Senate, Beach serves as the Chairman of the Transportation Committee, and he is also a member of the Economic Development and Tourism, Higher Education, MARTOC, Administrative Affairs, and Rules Committees.

-Locally, Senator Beach is the President and Chief Executive Officer of the Greater North Fulton Chamber of Commerce, leading the fourth largest chamber in the metro area.
-Senator Beach has played an integral role in helping North Fulton grow and prosper in his 24-plus years in Atlanta.
+Locally, Senator Beach is the former Chief Executive Officer of the Greater North Fulton Chamber of Commerce.
+Beach has played an integral role in helping North Fulton grow and prosper in his 28-plus years in Atlanta.
 Before being elected to the Senate, Beach was elected to the board of the Georgia Department of Transportation by state legislators from the 6th Congressional District in 2008.

 Closer to home, Senator Beach is the executive director and one of the founders of the North Fulton Community Improvement District (CID).
 The group focuses on moving infrastructure projects forward.
 Under his leadership, the North Fulton CID has invested more than $18 million to help bring more than $91 million in new infrastructure for the District area.
 Senator Beach is a member of numerous community boards including the Regional Business Coalition, Encore Park for the Arts and the Historic Roswell Convention and Visitors Bureau.